tztechno/vercel_polygon_map/components/Map7.tsx.md

-import { useEffect, useState, useCallback } from 'react';
+import { useEffect, useState, useCallback, useMemo } from 'react';
 import { MapContainer, TileLayer, GeoJSON, useMap } from 'react-leaflet';
 import * as Papa from 'papaparse';
 import L from 'leaflet';